 Why support the Zoo during Give to Lincoln Day?

-With 400 animals in our care, it costs approximately $13,000 each day to operate Lincoln Children’s Zoo.
-Your gift supports education, conservation, animal care programs and meets the Zoo’s most urgent needs.
-Your gift is vital for the Zoo’s future success.
+Your gift supports education programs, conservation work, animal care and meets the Zoo’s most urgent needs.
+Your gift is vital for the Zoo’s future success, for the next 60 years and beyond.

 Help us reach 175 donors and receive an additional $10,000!